 Wilkes rented warehouses throughout the 90's-2001, but wanted a permanent location for Doc Wilkes House of Horrors every October.
 He got his opportunity 12 years ago where he met a man who was planning to sell property on Market Street.
 Wilkes decided to purchase the three acres of land for a permanent Doc Wilkes location, and he said it was the best decision he's ever made.

-COVID-19 alert: please check the attraction's website and/or social media before going to confirm that they are open!
+Please visit the attraction's website and/or social media before going to double-check that they are open.